 - Tri-State Water is available to speak to groups interested in learning more about issues related to water supply.

 - Tri-State Water commissioned a Citizen Water Supply and Usage survey in 2018.
 The survey was done to improve our understanding of how citizens perceive water supply issues.
 The report is based on 3,287 surveys conducted in 104 communities throughout our 16-county footprint.

 Tri-State Water Coalition has worked with our southwest Missouri member communities, the Corps of Engineers, Missouri Department of Natural Resources, and private engineering firms to develop the foundation of information needed to evaluate current and future supply, current and future demand, regional gaps to 2060, potential future water supply sources, reallocation requirements, conservation scenarios, current infrastructure capacities, future infrastructure needs and potential transmission routes, rate impacts, economic drivers, and planning level costs.
 A series of technical studies are complete, and others are ongoing.
 See the research tab for more information.

 Preparing for Future Projects

-Tri-State Water Resource Coalition’s mission is to secure adequate, quality regional water supplies to help support a prosperous future for our communities and for the next generation.
-The challenges are significant, the solutions are limited, complicated and expensive, but with persistence, hard work, and the support of our regional communities, along with support from elected officials at all levels, we can develop the kind of long-term water supply and infrastructure that will sustain the prosperity and quality of our region for many years to come.
+Tri-State Water Resource Coalition’s mission is to ensure adequate and sustainable water supply for southwest Missouri to meet future needs.
+The challenges are significant.
+The solutions are limited, complicated and expensive.
+However, with persistence, hard work, and the support of our regional communities, along with support from agency and elected officials at all levels, we can develop the kind of long-term water supply and infrastructure that will help sustain economic vitality and quality of life for southwest Missouri communities for many years to come.